-It’s best to start at Waterfall Gully, as there are 2 accessible parking spaces.
+Try starting at Waterfall Gully, where there are 2 accessible parking spaces.
 Right next to the car park, you’ll find the toilets which include one accessible toilet (left-hand transfer) and an ambulant toilet.

 Take the 300 m bitumen trail that climbs from the car park to the first falls pool and back.
 You might need some assistance because of the gradient.

 No visit to Cleland is complete without a visit to Cleland Wildlife Park.
-As well as being home to some very cute furry creatures, there are many accessible facilities and they even have a mobility map.
+As well as being home to some very cute furry creatures, there are many accessible facilities.
+Check out the park’s mobility map.

 You should also head to the lookout at Mount Lofty Summit to enjoy the sweeping views across Adelaide.
 There’s accessible parking spaces and accessible toilets there too.

 You’ll find 2 toilets and 2 accessible parking spaces at the main entrance to Cobbler Creek on the corner of Bridge and Smith Roads, Salisbury East.
 One toilet is accessible (right-hand transfer) and the other is an ambulant toilet.